pdxparrot/ggj2020/SETUP.md

   * Create an AudioData in Data/Data and attach it to the manager
     * Attach the main mixer to the data
     * Ensure all of the Parameters look correct
-  * Add 4 Audio Sources to the prefab
+  * Add 5 Audio Sources to the manager prefab
+    * Ensure Spatial Blend is set to 0 (2D)
     * Disable Play on Awake
   * Attach each audio source to an audio source on the AudioManager component
+* CinematicsManager
+  * Create an empty Prefab and add the CinematicsManager component to it
+  * Create a CinematicsData in Data/Data and attach it to the manager
 * DebugMenuManager
   * Create an empty Prefab and add the DebugMenuManager component to it
+* DialogueManager
+  * Create an empty Prefab and add the DialogueManager component to it
+  * Create a DialogueData in Data/Data and attach it to the manager
 * EffectsManager
   * Create an empty Prefab and add the EffectsManager component to it
 * EngineManager
   * Create an empty Prefab and add the PartyParrotManager component to it
-  * Create a UIData in Data/Data and attach it to the manager
+  * Create an EngineData in Data/Data and attach it to the manager
-    * Attach a TMP_Font Asset to the Default font
-      * LiberationSans SDF is currently the default TMP font
   * Attach the frictionless physics materials
-  * Set the UI layer to UI
 * GameStateManager
   * Create an empty Prefab and add the GameStateManager component to it
   * Create an empty Prefab in Data/Prefabs/State and add the MainMenuState component to it
-    * Set the Scene Name to main_menu
+    * Set the Initial Scene Name to main_menu
     * Set the MainMenuState as the Main Menu State Prefab in the GameStateManager
   * Create an empty Prefab in Data/Prefabs/State and add the NetworkConnectState component to it
     * Set the NetworkConnectState as the Network Connect State Prefab in the GameStateManager
   * Create an empty Prefab in Data/Prefabs/State and add the SceneTester component to it
-    * **TODO:** This actually needs to be overriden so it can do stuff like allocate viewers
+    * **TODO:** This actually needs to be overriden so it can do stuff like allocate viewers (or is there a way we can make it so this isn't true?)
-    * Check Make Scene Active
     * Set the SceneTester as the Scene Tester Prefab in the GameStateManager
 * InputManager
   * Create an empty Prefab and add the InputManager component to it